qile2000/LAMDA-TALENT/readme.md

 30. **[Trompt](https://arxiv.org/abs/2305.18446)**: A prompt-based deep neural network for tabular data that separates learning into intrinsic column features and sample-specific feature importance.
 31. **[TabM](https://arxiv.org/abs/2410.24210)** :  A model based on MLP and variations of BatchEnsemble.
 32. **[TabPFN v2](https://doi.org/10.1038/s41586-024-08328-6)**: A general model which involves the use of pre-trained deep neural networks that can be directly applied to any tabular task.
+33. **[T2Gformer](https://arxiv.org/abs/2211.16887)**: A Transformer network for tabular learning that processes data guided by relation graphs and uses a Cross-level Readout for global semantics in prediction.